Zero-Sum Fictitious Play Cannot Converge to a Point: Proof of Theorem

-On the other hand, by Corollary~\ref{cor:unique_NE_player2}, Player~2 plays Action~1 for $\Omega(T)$ times and all other actions for only $o(T)$ times.
+On the other hand, since $\ney=\{\bfe_1\}$ (Corollary~\ref{cor:unique_NE_player2}) and FP converges to the NE set, Player~2 plays Action~1 for $T - o(T)$ times and all other actions for only $o(T)$ times.
 Hence, for each $i\in[n]$, there are $\Omega(T)$ time steps at which Player~1 plays Action~$i$ and Player~2 simultaneously plays Action~1.